-During the years ended December 31, 2020, 2019 and 2018, the Company paid an immaterial amount of fees to Dr. Charpentier, which were recorded as research and development expense.
+During the years ended December 31, 2021, 2020 and 2019, the Company paid an immaterial amount of fees to Dr. Charpentier under the Charpentier License Agreements and the Assignors under the Patent Assignment Agreement, which were recorded as research and development expense.